isaacoselukwue/Tembo.Savings.Interviews.ApplicationService/log.md

 - **Tests:** tests data are generated using bogus, parameterised to reduce duplication and are handle age/payment boundaries.
 Also added CI file to trigger `dotnet test` for project.

 ## Observations
-- The `Services.AdminstratorOne.Abstractions` has only one synchronous method, standardise error codes, unlike the `Services.AdminstratorTwo.Abstractions`.
+- The `Services.AdministratorOne.Abstractions` has only one synchronous method, standardise error codes, unlike the `Services.AdministratorTwo.Abstractions`.
-- Provider `Services.AdminstratorTwo.Abstractions` does not support deleting account if debit fails.
+- Provider `Services.AdministratorTwo.Abstractions` does not support deleting account if debit fails.

 ## Todo
-- Complete the application sagas for roburst handling so that partial failures can be retried.
+- Complete the application sagas for robust handling so that partial failures can be retried.
 - Add structured logging, health checks and traces support for events lifecycle, external calls.
 - Add circuit breaker (polly) for external services and graceful handling (eg to dead letter queue)
 - Create proper mock for bus ensuring that events are raised in order eg from investor created to application completed